WE DO IT RIGHT, RIGHT NOW!

 Inspect the brake rotors for signs of scoring or uneven wear.
 Smooth and even rotors are essential for consistent braking performance.
 Replace any damaged or excessively worn rotors.

-Visibility is paramount during winter weather, as snow, ice, and sleet can significantly impair a driver’s ability to see the road clearly.
-Maintaining effective wiper blades and using the right washer fluid are essential for ensuring clear visibility.
+Visibility is paramount during winter weather, as snow, ice, and sleet can significantly impair a driver’s ability to see the road.
+Maintaining effective wiper blades and using the right washer fluid is essential for ensuring clear visibility.
 Follow these guidelines for checking and replacing wiper blades, as well as selecting a winter-grade washer fluid:

 Regularly inspect the condition of wiper blades for any signs of wear, such as streaking, skipping, or reduced effectiveness.
 Lift the blades and run a finger along the rubber edge to detect any irregularities.
 Worn wiper blades should be replaced promptly to ensure optimal performance.